boukew99/scratch_animator/README.md

 ## Contributing
-I am only this in my free time, so contribution are fine as long as the project stays easily maintainable.
+I am only contributing to this in my free time, so contribution are fine as long as the project stays easily maintainable.